Are you wondering if is Guadalajara safe or not?

 The driver may not take you a direct route as they sense you are not very aware or knowledgeable of the area.
 Make sure to stay alert and possibly have the way planned.

 For example, when deciding where to stay in Guadalajara, ensure you know the route there.
 That way you can make yourself aware of any changes that may happen.
+As an alternative, see Janine’s guide which explains how the buses in Mexico work.

 Mugging Risk – Medium

-Kidnapping and mugging can be a real problem when thinking about Guadalajara is safe to go to.
+Kidnapping and mugging can be a real problem when thinking whether Guadalajara is safe to go to.
 As soon as there has been any type of kidnapping, virtual or real, it should be reported to the police immediately.

-An example of a virtual kidnapping would include sending a text to loved ones on a stolen phone, demanding money from their families.
+An example of a virtual kidnapping would include sending a text to loved ones on a stolen phone, or demanding money from their families.

 A lot of the time, the victim who they are threatening doesn’t exist, and thieves rarely do any physical harm.
 All they are after is money after all.